Anastacia-M/MovieData/README.md

  - Handling errors and missing values
  - Data cleaning, formatting, and organizing
  - Transforming the data into the required format, ensuring it was ready for analysis while maintaining data integrity throughout the process

 The Excel file, after data cleaning and preparation, with all the Power Query steps, can be downloaded here: [Movies Data_ready for dashboard.xlsx](https://github.com/user-attachments/files/16448451/Movies.Data_ready.for.dashboard.xlsx)
+To go through the Power Query steps in this file, please use "Movies Data_source.xlsx" from the Data source section above as the source file.

 ### Exploratory Data Analysis
 For the purpose of gaining comprehensive insights from the movie industry data between 2012 and 2016, the following questions were asked: